 PHAR:8207 | Introductory Pharmacy Practice Experiences Community (may be taken in a different semester) | 3 |

-PHAR:8209 | Introductory Pharmacy Practice Experiences Hospital (may be taken in first or second semester of second year) | 3 |
+PHAR:8209 | Introductory Pharmacy Practice Experiences Hospital (may be taken in different semester) | 3 |

 PHAR:8250 | Applications of Pharmacy Practice I | 2 |